aslagle/reactive-table/CHILD_TABLE_README.md

 ### Nested Reactive Tables

-You can definitely nest entire reactive tables now with the tmpl option, in the above example Template.StoreLocations could simple insert another reactive table
+You can definitely nest entire reactive tables now with the `tmpl` option, in the above example Template.StoreLocations could simply insert another reactive table

-*However if you use the `expandButton` option for controls, you need to a specify a new setting `childrenExpandIconClass` on the settings object you pass into reactive table, this ensures the expand icons don't conflict, I'm using a DOM $.find to toggle these for now*
+*However if you use the `expandButton` option for controls, you need to a specify a new setting `childrenExpandIconClass` on the settings object you pass into reactive table, this ensures the expand icons don't conflict, I'm using a DOM $.find CSS to toggle these for now*